 - Sharing of information from surveys and responses with business partners

 - Storage of communication records in databases ensures compliance through tracking

 - Simplifies the response to changes in regulations and substances subject to control

-The Business Technologies Business has implemented Environmental Collaboration to establish strong partnerships through on-site evaluations and educational support for suppliers in order to strengthen suppliers’ environmental management.
+The Business Technologies Business has built strong partnerships through the Environmental Collaboration initiative to strengthen suppliers’ environmental management.

-Every year Konica Minolta provides education to suppliers’ employees and certifies those who pass as internal evaluators for suppliers.
-In addition, each year the Group also conducts e-Learning for new evaluators as well as paper-based follow-up education for existing internal evaluators.
+Konica Minolta also provides education to suppliers’ employees and certifies those who pass as internal evaluators for suppliers.